uwetom/media-production-worksheets/wk18-more-vr/index.md

 We want to be able to interact with our environment, triggering sounds, animations and scripts.

+This worksheet is made up of different parts,

 ## Open a project

 - Open last weeks Unity Project, or create a new VR Core project.